HardHatRacoons/documentation/docs/capstone_report/README.md

 - Hover over a project to summarize important information such as total cost
 - Project folders of blueprints to organize gallery view
 - Multi-pages/floors should be able to be navigated within the same file
-- Regoranize upload button and loading to streamline the process
+- Reorganize upload button and loading to streamline the process

 ![Redesigned Lo-Fi of home-page and loading screen](images/Redesign_LoFi_1.png)